Frequently asked questions

 The Thembisa model is a frequency-dependent model.
 This means that the rate at which an individual acquires HIV depends on the HIV prevalence in the pool of individuals with whom that individual could potentially partner.
 Individuals are not assigned specific sexual partners, and this means that the model cannot evaluate couple-based HIV prevention strategies (e.g. PrEP for discordant couples and couple-based HIV testing).
 It also means that the modelling of HIV transmission is not fully realistic.

 Thembisa is a compartmental model which divides the population into discrete risk groups.
 In reality, sexual behaviour is too diverse to be ‘compartmentalized’.
 This means that the model of sexual behaviour is simplistic, and it may not adequately reflect the true level of heterogeneity in risk behaviour that exists in reality.

 How should I cite the outputs of the Thembisa model?

-If you are citing the most recent national statistics, please cite the following journal article:
+If you are citing the national model, please cite the following journal article:

 Johnson LF, Chiu C, Myer L, Davies MA, Dorrington RE, Bekker LG, Boulle A, Meyer-Rath G. (2016) Prospects for HIV control in South Africa: a model-based analysis.
 Global Health Action.
 9: 30314.

-If you are citing the most recent provincial statistics, please cite the following report:
+If you are citing the provincial model, please cite the following journal article: